2009 Bahrain Grand Prix: Background

 Going into the round, Brawn GP driver Jenson Button led the Drivers' Championship by 6 points from teammate Rubens Barrichello.
-Barrichello led Sebastian Vettel of Red Bull Racing and Timo Glock of Toyota F1 by 5 points in second.
+Barrichello led Sebastian Vettel of Red Bull Racing and Timo Glock of Toyota by 5 points in second.
 Brawn GP led the Chinese Grand Prix winners Red Bull Racing by 16½ points in the Constructors' Championship.
 Toyota were a further point back and the only other team to hit double figures.

+Tyre supplier Bridgestone selected the medium and supersoft tyres for the Grand Prix weekend.

 Ferrari were yet to score a point, and failure to do so in Bahrain would have resulted in Ferrari's worst ever start to a season in Formula One.
 Their previous worst start also came when they were Constructors' Champions; in the 1980 season the team scored no points until the fourth race, the 1980 United States Grand Prix West, where Jody Scheckter finished fifth.

 Force India introduced a revised floor and diffuser in Bahrain for the Force India VJM02, as well as an upgraded front wing and reprofiled sidepods.
 Force India driver Giancarlo Fisichella welcomed the upgrades, hoping the car's lack of downforce would be addressed by the new modifications.
+BMW Sauber decided to install KERS in Robert Kubica's car for the entire race weekend after it had been tested in free practice in China.